johsteffens/beth/README.md

 * The large increase of built-in features over the years.
 Of which only a fraction appears to be truly needed in any given code base.
 * Consequently rather slow compilation.

-More modern languages (e.g. Java, Python, Go) provide advanced features as well as alleviating some of above issues.
+More modern languages (e.g. Java, Python) provide advanced features as well as alleviating some of above issues.
 Still, they may come at a loss of efficiency and/or loss of control over how code and data is mapped onto the hardware.

 Overcoming these deficiencies is a key motivation in project *beth*.
 The language 'C' was preferred over 'C++' because most concepts that set 'C++' apart from 'C' have been solved differently in *beth*.
 This effort culminates in the language [Xoila](#xoila).